 Please also see the University of California Code of Conduct in Regard to Preferred Lender Arrangements.

 Private loans are available to undergraduate and graduate students admitted to and enrolled in a degree-granting program at UC Berkeley.
+Some lenders require full-time enrollment, please check with your lender regarding enrollment status for their loan products.

 You may borrow up to your full cost of attendance for the academic year (based on your financial aid budget) less any other aid you received for that year.
+Your loan might be split between the Fall and Spring terms.

 You may be required to meet citizenship requirements or provide a co-signer who meets citizenship requirements.